 ARTICLE 1 – RECOGNITION

-The Employer recognizes the Union as the sole and exclusive bargaining representative with respect to wages, hours, and other terms and conditions of employment for all full-time and regular part-time employees of SDH Education West, LLC., a subsidiary of Sodexo, Inc., the Employer at the University of Denver, 2199 S. University Blvd., Denver, CO 80210 in the classifications identified in Appendix A. Excluded from the bargaining unit shall be employees in classifications not identified in Appendix A, managers, confidential and clerical employees, professional employees, active students of the Client or any students employed in connection with a vocational education or work study program, casual/substitute employees, temporary employees, and supervisors and guards as defined in the National Labor Relations Act.
+The Employer recognizes AFSCME as the Union as the sole and exclusive bargaining representative with respect to wages, hours, and other terms and conditions of employment for all full-time and regular part-time employees of SDH Education West, LLC., a subsidiary of Sodexo, Inc., the Employer at the University of Denver, 2199 S. University Blvd., Denver, CO 80210 in the classifications identified in Appendix A. Excluded from the bargaining unit shall be employees in classifications not identified in Appendix A, managers, confidential and clerical employees, professional employees, active students of the Client or any students employed in connection with a vocational education or work study program, casual/substitute employees, temporary employees, and supervisors and guards as defined in the National Labor Relations Act.

 ARTICLE 2 – DEFINITIONS